MewPurPur/GodSVG/CONTRIBUTING.md

 For scripts, only GDScript code is allowed.
 Follow the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
 Most of its rules are enforced here.
 Additionally:

 - Static typing is predominantly used.
-- Comments should be written like sentences with punctuation.
+- Comments are usually written like sentences with punctuation.
-- Empty lines in the middle of indented blocks should keep their scope's indentation.
+- For empty lines in the middle of indented blocks, the scope's indentation is kept.
-- Class names must use `class_name X extends Y` syntax.
+- Class names use `class_name X extends Y` syntax.
-- `@export` should only be used for nodes if the runtime structure is not known.
+- `@export` for nodes is only used if the runtime structure is not known.

-Pull requests may get production tweaks to fix their style before being merged.
+Don't make pull requests for code style changes without discussing them first (unless it's for corrections to abide by the ones described here).
+Pull requests may also get production tweaks to fix their style before being merged.